u-sahin/disaster_response_pipelines/README.md

 The machine learning pipeline is set up in this file.

 To be able to run the web app you need to run the following commands:
-"""python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db"""
+`python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-"""python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl"""
+`python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
-"""cd app"""
+`cd app`
-"""python run.py"""
+`python run.py`
 The web-app will be available at http://0.0.0.0:3001/

 Please be aware, that the second command probably will take a few minutes, depending on the CPU power of your device.